What is Community Benefit?

 Like most hospitals Grady provides the majority of its community benefit resources through Charity Care or the provision of health care services to those in need at reduced rates or no charge at all.

-Unlike most hospitals, Grady’s rate of community benefit is almost 20% of total operating expenses or over $170,000,000.
+Unlike most hospitals, Grady’s rate of community benefit is more than 17% of total operating expenses or nearly $170,000,000.
 The national average is around 7.5% of total operating expenses across all not-for-profit hospitals1.

 In addition to Charity Care, Grady provides community health improvement services – such as screenings and community outreach.
 Grady also contributes to the education of health professionals, from doctors and nurses to patient care techs and paramedics, to ensure access to care in the future.